stormzy speaks out about depression

 As his album looks set to reach No.1, Big Mike opens up to Channel 4.

-In 2017 Britain, the government do nowhere near enough to support, help, diagnose and deal with mental health problems.
-Especially for youth.
+In 2017, the British government does nowhere near enough to support, help, diagnose, and deal with mental health problems — especially for youth.
 Enter Stormzy.
-You'd be hard pressed to find a more influential voice for the youth of today, so it's vital that he's using that voice to speak out about depression.
+You'd be hard-pressed to find a more influential voice for the nation's youth of today, so it's vital that he's using that voice to speak out about depression.
 In an interview on Channel 4 yesterday, the i-D cover star shared how his views on mental illness have changed over the years.
 "I always saw myself as a strong person who just deals with life," he told presenter Jasmine Dotiwala, referencing the time a friend of his was depressed, and then when he began to suffer from the illness himself.
 "That was a world that was so alien to me.
 I just used to think, you get up and march on.
-So for me, I felt that if I needed to address that, what I was going through".
-Depression made him realise, he said, "how fragile we are as humans.
+So for me, I felt that if I needed to address that, what I was going through."
+Depression made him realize, he said, "how fragile we are as humans.
 In the most beautiful way possible."

-In other news, go out buy, stream, (but don't steal) Gang Signs And Prayer, and help get it to Number 1 because, as Stormzy pointed out on twitter the other day, "the gap between #GSAP and No.2 is tighter than the cornrows I had in year 8 so anything you can do to support in seriously appreciated."
+So out buy, stream, (but don't steal) Gang Signs & Prayer, and help get it to No. 1 because, as Stormzy pointed out on Twitter the other day, "the gap between #GSAP and No. 2 is tighter than the cornrows I had in year 8 so anything you can do to support in seriously appreciated."

 Watch the full interview below.

 Text Francesca Dunn